galex505/elasticsearch-cluster-manual/setup/index.rst

 In addition to reconfiguring the Analysis Cockpit, ``es-cluster-setup.sh`` will create a configuration file ``clusternode.conf`` which contains the required configuration for additional nodes to join the cluster.
-The file can be found on your Analysis Cockpit in ``/usr/share/asgard-analysis-cockpit/scripts/clusternode.conf``.
+The file can be found on your Analysis Cockpit in the home directory of the nextron user (``/home/nextron``).

+If you executed the script as root user, the file will be located in ``/usr/share/asgard-analysis-cockpit/scripts/clusternode.conf``.

-Download this configuration file for further usage in our Nextron Universal Installer
+Download this configuration file for further usage in our Nextron Universal Installer (:ref:`nodes/index:installation`).

 Restarting Elasticsearch
 ~~~~~~~~~~~~~~~~~~~~~~~~